hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 Yet, such an organization would not be able to extract private state from the chaincode, or learn anything about the requests or responses of the victim organization (other than what the chaincode logic allows them to learn about it).

-- Organizations do have to trust a quorum of other organizations as defined by the lifecycle and chaincode endorsement policies as far as integrity of chaincode metadata is concerned.
-E.g., they have to rely on quorums of admins to only create and modify chaincodes as appropriate and they have to rely on quorum of peers to properly execute transactions of the Enclave Registry and the Enclave Endorsement Validation (see more details [below](#architecture)).
+- Organizations do have to trust a quorum of other organizations as defined by the Fabric lifecycle and chaincode endorsement policies as far as integrity of chaincode metadata is concerned.
+E.g., they have to rely on quorums of admins to only create and modify chaincodes as appropriate; also, they have to rely on quorums of peers to properly execute transactions of the Enclave Registry and the Enclave Endorsement Validation (see more details [below](#architecture)).

 - We also assume that normally users trust the peers of their own organization, e.g., when performing lifecycle operations or invoking chaincode execution.
 (This is primarily for simplicity and is relevant when retrieving public FPC encryption keys from the Enclave Registry.
 As for any Fabric chaincode, users outside of organizations could implement queries without trust in a single organization/peer by repeating queries with multiple peers/organizations until enough identical responses are received to satisfy the endorsement policy, similar to transaction validation at peers before applying them to the ledger.)

 - We do assume that a code running inside a TEE cannot be tampered with or its memory inspected.
+However, given above-mentioned trust assumptions on peers, a TEE (FPC Chaincode Enclave) cannot trust the (rest of the) hosting peer.
+Hence all data received via transaction invocations (e.g., the transaction proposal) or via state access operations (e.g., `get_state`) must be considered untrusted.

-Similarly, we also require that remote attestation provided by a TEE are authentic and prove that only the code referenced in the attestation could have issued it.
+- We additionally require that remote attestations provided by a TEE are authentic and prove that only the code referenced in the attestation could have issued it.
 Therefore, all participants/organizations trust a TEE (in particular, the FPC Chaincode Enclave), which can provide such an attestation, regardless of at which peer/organization the TEE is hosted.
-  However, given above-mentioned trust assumptions on peers, a TEE (FPC Chaincode Enclave) cannot trust the hosting peer.
-Hence all data received via transaction invocations (e.g., the transaction proposal) or via state access operations (e.g., `get_state`) must be considered untrusted.
+Such trust extends also to enclave signatures issued from attested cryptographic keys.
+It is due to such trust that FPC *implicitly* defines a policy (see also the [FPC Management API](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/docs/design/fabric-v2%2B/fpc-management.md#fpc-endorsement-policies) document) that governs the requirements for a successful [enclave endorsement validation](#enclave-endorsement-validation).
+In particular, according to such policy, a single enclave signature (enclave endorsement) is required to validate an FPC transaction.

 # FPC 1.0 Application Domain